 By Max Blaser, Attorney at Law

-The standard of disability is not one that is well known to the general public.
-As Social Security disability lawyers in Springfield, MO, we know that many people think that getting on disability is easy, and that people are constantly abusing the system.
+Social Security Disability standards are not that well known to the general public.
+As Social Security disability lawyers in Springfield, MO, we know that many people think that getting on disability is easy and that people are constantly abusing the system.
 However, the truth is, in our experience, that the opposite is true.
 Obtaining disability benefits has become increasingly difficult in the past few years, and we see many more deserving individuals denied than non-deserving individuals approved.
-This blog is intended to help clear up misconceptions concerning the disability standard.
+This blog is intended to help clear up misconceptions concerning Social Security Disability standards.

 I mentioned above that disability must be proved through medical evidence.
 Disability applicants go through extensive medical treatment for their impairments and take multitudes of medications.
 Furthermore, many have had multiple surgeries, hospitalizations, and pain injections.
 In fact, an individual will not be considered disabled unless they cannot work full-time even with the help of medications and treatment.
 Moreover, these medical records generally contain years of treatment, as it can take months and even years to get to a hearing.
 In addition, most disability cases also require the opinion of a doctor stating disabling limitations before they will be approved.
 All of these factors make certain that disability benefits are not simply just handed out to any applicant.